JavaScript API Reference

 console.log(`Correlation: ${corr}`);

-Calculates the covariance with another numeric Series.
+Calculates the covariance between two numeric Series.

 Parameters: